jfisteus/eyegrade/blog/posts/eyegrade-08-released/index.rst

 - A new dialog to import and manage student lists.

-- Ability to import student lists from Excel (.xlst) files.
+- Ability to import student lists from Excel (.xlsx) files.

-- Ability to export exam results to Excel (.xlst) files.
+- Ability to export exam results to Excel (.xlsx) files.

 Other changes include: